omnect/meta-omnect/README.md

 In the case of an error during the restore of a file or directory, the restore processing will be continued with other paths part of the restore list.
 In both cases, the error will be indicated by the factory reset status (see below).

-The status of the factory reset is returned by the u-boot environment variable `factory-reset-status`.
+The status of the factory reset is returned by the bootloader environment variable `factory-reset-status`.
 It has the following format:
 ```bnf
 <factory reset status> ::= <main status>':'<subordinated status>